solana-developers/create-solana-dapp/packages/preset-react/README.md

 Options:
     --directory                                                        [string]
     --name                                                             [string]
     --npmScope             The npm scope to use                        [string] --template             The template to use       [string] [choices: "base", "none", "solana-provider",
                                                                     "tailwind"]
-    --webName          Name of the web application                     [string] (overrides name)
+    --webName              Name of the web                             [string]
+                           application (overrides
+                           name)
     --anchor               Anchor template to use    [string] [choices: "none", "counter", "empty"]
                                                               [default: "none"]
+    --anchorName           Anchor project name               [string] [default:
+                                                                      "anchor"]
-    --anchorName       Anchor project name         [string] [default: "anchor"] --licenseAuthor    The author to use in the                        [string] license
+    --anchorProgramName    Anchor program name                         [string]
+    --licenseAuthor        The author to use in the                    [string] license
     --preset               The preset to use         [string] [choices: "next", "react"]
 ```